jkulawik/blog/_drafts/discord-alternative.md

 IRC is a classic but only uses plain text (no emojis, reactions etc.) and as a text chat protocol, has no voice chat by definition.
+Chat history is not saved, so if you're not online when a conversation happens, you will not see it.

 ---
 ## Discord clones